Theme: History and Archaeology

 - The national archival database

-Provides a national search engine to search digitalized data from archives in Sweden.
+Provides a national search engine to search digitised data from archives in Sweden.
 Contains contact information to archives in Sweden.

 (IN SWEDISH ONLY)